Marjory00/BridgeControl-App/README.md

 ## 📁 File Structure

-The project is structured with a clear separation of concerns, utilizing the main folder `WorkPay` as the root for Git version control.
+The project is structured with a clear separation of concerns, utilizing the main folder `BridgeControl` as the root for Git version control.

 ```
  /BridgeControl-App